vim-advent-calendar/vimways.org/content/2018/justinmk-exmode.md

 $ echo ifoo | nvim -s -
 ```

-With these improvements it's now possible to use `nvim -es` as one might use
+With these improvements one can use `nvim -es` as one might use `python -c` or
-`python -c` or `perl -e`.
-For example, I use it in my `.bashrc` to configure
+`perl -e`.
+For example, I use it in my `.bashrc` to configure the shell
-the shell depending on the Nvim version:
+depending on the Nvim version:

 ```bash
 if nvim -es +'if has("nvim-0.3.2")|0cq|else|1cq|endif' ; then